 These are very brief descriptions of special devices, equipment modifications, techniques for accomplishing certain tasks etc. A simple schematic drawing may often be preferable to an actual photograph of the apparatus.
-These articles will not be refereed.
+These articles will not be refereed but will undergo editorial evaluation.